sheldonmaschmeyer/GettingCleaningData/README.md

 * descriptive activity and variable names
 * retains only the mean and standard deviation for each variable

-The CODEBOOK contains a description of the new tidydata.txt data set file. instructions.pdf contains the original assignment instructions
+The CodeBook.md contains a description of the new tidydata.txt data set file. instructions.pdf contains the original assignment instructions